About Charles Causley

 In the late 1960s and 1970s, Causley started to write and publish poetry for children.
 Some are simple rhymes designed to delight younger readers in large measure by their very sound alone, but others employ his strengths as a careful observer of people, the world and life, and as a strong storyteller.
 Many of his books of verse for children have been illustrated by prominent artists.
 Causley always agreed with the view that “there are no good poems for children that are only for children”, and indeed there is some frequent overlap between his Collected Poems (several editions, the last of those coming out in 2001) and his Collected Poems for Children (1996).

 His poetry includes many references to Cornwall and its legends, his stature being recognized by his appointment as a Bard of the Cornish Gorsedd in 1955.
-His scope and interests, however, stretched far beyond his native County.
-Many of the poems relate to fellow artists whose works he revered: Keats, John Clare, Jack Clemo, Cecil Day Lewis, Lorca, Van Gogh and the sculptor of local East Cornish origin, Nevill Northey Burnard among others.
+His scope and interests, however, stretched far beyond his native county.
+Many of the poems relate to fellow writers like Keats, Clare, Lorca, Day-Lewis, Clemo, Betjeman and artists whose works he admired: Van Gogh, Samuel Palmer and Maxim Gorky, as well as the sculptor of local East Cornish origin, Nevill Northey Burnard.

 As well as poetry, Causley wrote plays, short stories and opera librettos — alongside being a prolific editor of poetry anthologies.
 In addition, he regularly contributed reviews and articles to literary magazines including The Listener, The London Magazine and Poetry Quarterly.
 Much of his work is now included in educational books for young children; a number of his poems have been set to music by a range of composers like Stephen McNeff and folk musicians such as Alex Attewell and his distant relative Jim Causley.